wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    [RFC5155] section 3.)

-   A resolver that supports aggressive use of NSEC and NSEC3 should reduce the TTL of NSEC and NSEC3 records to match the TTL of the SOA record in the authority section of a negative response, if the SOA TTL is smaller.
+   A resolver that supports aggressive use of NSEC and NSEC3 should reduce the TTL of NSEC and NSEC3 records to match the SOA.MINIMUM field in the authority section of a negative response, if SOA.MINIMUM is smaller.

-Fujiwara, et al.         Expires April 23, 2017                 [Page 7]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

 6. Benefits